pointOfive/Home/Analysis/README.md

 - increased error due to model variance is allowed while corresponding model bias and residual error reduction is beneficial
 - but increased model variance implies overfitting and thus a lack of generalization in model interpretation

+The following shows increasing gains in predictive power along with simultaneous increases in demonstratable overfitting, i.e., a decreasing ability to generalize predictive gains.

 <p align="center">
 <img src="images/gbtc.jpg"/>
 </p>